j0rzsh/api-flask-example/README.md

 ## Run the app (using Nomad)

-Requeriments: docker image uploaded in DockerHub
+Requeriments: docker image uploaded in DockerHub, and Nomad installed.

 Start a nomad agent (in this example, in dev mode):